Scottsdale, Arizona: Development of Indian Bend Wash, 1950s–1970s

 In 1950, the town continued to grow as Motorola became the first of many technology companies to build a plant in Scottsdale.
 It built a second plant in 1956.
 With a population of approximately 2,000, the city was incorporated on June 25, 1951.
 It appointed its first mayor, Malcolm White, and adopted the motto "The West's Most Western Town".
-The seal, depicting a mounted cowboy surrounded by a 64-pointed starburst, was designed by Mrs. Gene Brown Pennington.
+The seal, depicting a mounted cowboy surrounded by a 64-pointed starburst, was designed by Gene Brown Pennington.
 The city also became a tourist destination with the opening of the city's first modern resorts, the Hotel Valley Ho and the Safari Hotel, in 1956.

 The town began a period of rapid population growth after its incorporation in 1951, growing from 2,000 to 10,000 residents during the 1950s.
 This growth necessitated development into the floodplain known as the Indian Bend Wash.
 Floodplains throughout history have been enticing locations for development due to their flatness, ease of building and inexpensiveness.
 This is even more tempting in a desert, where flooding so rarely happens.
 As Scottsdale expanded, the north-south Indian Bend Wash virtually bisected the city.
 In the late 1950s, the problem became more and more pronounced, until in 1959 the Arizona State Legislature formed the Maricopa County Flood Control District (MCFCD).
 The MCFCD became the lead player in developing a comprehensive flood plan for the entire county.

 At the same time, the United States Army Corps of Engineers began to look into flooding in Maricopa County.
 Over the next several years, it presented several plans, which all revolved around constructing concrete canals and levees to channel and divert the floodwaters, as well as building bridges over the canal, similar to the storm drains of Los Angeles.
 But during MCFCD meetings between 1961 and 1963, a different course of action was developed.
 This plan became known as the multi-use, or Greenbelt, concept.
 The two concepts were at odds with one another until the canal plan was defeated in a bond referendum in 1965.
-In 1966 a study was commissioned that validated the Greenbelt concept as a way to prevent flood damage.
+In 1966, a study was commissioned that validated the Greenbelt concept as a way to prevent flood damage.
 After a major flood in 1972, work on the Greenbelt project began in earnest.
 It was completed in 1984, although minor projects continue.
 Today, the 12 mi Scottsdale Greenbelt connects four city parks—Vista del Camino Park, Eldorado Park, Indian School Park and Chaparral Park—through a 25 mi bike path.